miniautonomous/engine_ai/README.md

    https://github.com/IntelRealSense/librealsense/releases/

-   Extract the file in the directory of your choice, decend into it and create a *build* directory.
+   Extract the file in the directory of your choice, descend into it and create a *build* directory.

 3. Run CMake in the *build* directory:
 ```